jmahler/jmahler.github.io/_posts/2014-02-26-gdb-reference.md

     (gdb) quit

-If the program takes arguments specifying them when starting gdb will not work.
+If the program takes arguments, specifying them when starting gdb will not work.
 Instead they must be specified when run is called.

     $ gdb <cmd>